6KidsGames/Prog/README.md

 ![6KidsGames Logo](https://github.com/6KidsGames/ZombAttack/blob/master/Sprites/6KidsLogo.png "6KidsGames")

-Programming problems, done within a repo for use of pull requests.
+Programming problems, done within a repo so we can all see each other's code and the teacher can grade your results.

 # Using This Repo